CNP Logo CanticaNOVA Publications

 Communion Antiphon:

-O bless the Lord, my soul, and all that is within me bless his holy name.
-Psalm 103:1
+and all within me, his holy name.
+Psalm 103:1 [Roman Missal]

 (B/C) Inclina aurem tuam, accelera, ut eruas nos.
 Psalm 31:3ab [Graduale Romanum, p.300]